deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table shows the performance of four different supervised fine-tuning (SFT) models on various vision-language reasoning tasks, trained with different combinations of direct and chain-of-thought (CoT) data.
+> This table presents the results of supervised fine-tuning (SFT) experiments on vision language models using different combinations of direct and chain-of-thought (CoT) reasoning data, showing that combining both data types leads to the best performance.

 </details>